 The Department of Music at UMass Lowell offers a residential camp for talented instrumental music students who have a passion for music!

 The Mary Jo Leahey Symphonic Band Camp is a week long immersion into music, held each year in July.
-This residential program introduces students to a taste of college life and provides a window in to opportunities in music, from Concert Band and Jazz Ensembles to Sound for Movies and Music, Conducting, Music Theory and more.
+This residential program introduces students to a taste of college life and provides a window in to opportunities in music, from Concert Band and Jazz Ensembles to Sound for Movies and Music, Conducting, Writing and Arranging Music and more.
 Performance and learning opportunities abound.

 This honor's level program is open to 130 high school instrumentalists.
 Grades span from those who have completed grade 8 in June to those heading to college in the fall.

 Student instrumentalists who play Flute, Piccolo, Oboe, Electric Bass, Guitar, Bassoon, French Horn, Clarinet, Bass Clarinet, Saxophone, Euphonium, Trombone, Trumpet, Tuba, Upright Bass, Piano, and Percussion are welcome to participate.
 At the camp, students will improve their individual skills and broaden their own musical experience in a shared environment of teamwork and learning.
 With more than 35 faculty and staff, instructors from UMass Lowell and throughout New England, our program is for those who love making music and discovering this with high schoolers just like you!